Premium information for barristers.

 Premiums will not be adjusted during the insurance year.

-Once the application has been processed and the premium payment received, LPLC will issue a Certificate of Currency.
+Once the application has been processed and the premium payment received, LPLC will issue a Certificate of Insurance.

 No, you must take out cover which runs for the same period as your practising certificate.
 If you intend to practise for less than this period, you can apply for a refund when you surrender your practising certificate.